fabricekrebs/demo-webapp/README.md

 Replace `100` with the desired number of tasks to create.

+## Logger Test Page

+A logger test page is available at `/logger/`.
+When you visit this page in your browser, it will:

+- Trigger a Django log entry with the message `Logger is working!` (visible in your server logs)
+- Display a confirmation web page

+This is useful for verifying that Django logging is working correctly in your environment.
+Check your server logs after visiting `/logger/` to confirm the log entry appears.

 Make sure to follow these steps to set up and run the demo-webapp successfully.